-However, the better solution is calling the vet.
-To prevent prolapse from happening make sure that you keep a balanced diet for your chickens and that your chickens get enough sunlight because sunlight holds a crucial part in a hen`s reproductive process.
+However, a better solution is calling the vet.
+To prevent the prolapse from happening make sure that you keep a balanced diet for your chickens and that your chickens get enough sunlight because sunlight holds a crucial part in a hen`s reproductive process.

 Cramps can be often mistaken for hurt legs and novice chicken keepers tend to overreact to this problem.

 If there is no wound, when you stretch the legs of your chicken if the chicken does not respond with a sound of great agony ( you`ll know it when you hear it ) it means that the leg is broken.
 But if the chicken only slowly struggles it means that it is a cramp.

 To help your chicken with its cramp it is best that you massage the leg with a cramp with warm water before and after your chicken goes on a run.

 Slowly massaging the leg will help it relax and get back to normal in no time.

 Feather loss is a very common issue with any flock.
 There are many reasons for feather loss in chickens such as bullying, vent pecking, lack of protein, etc.

 Maybe the easiest problem to see from all of the above, as many reasons for feather loss there are as many solutions to the problem.